 Dietmar Reiner, Senior Vice President, Enterprise Projects

-Dietmar Reiner is Senior Vice President, of the Enterprise Projects Office, which is responsible for providing vision, strategy, and leadership in planning and executing OPG’s large and complex strategic projects such as the Darlington Refurbishment, the Nuclear Decommissioning Program and Pickering Safe Storage.
+Dietmar Reiner is Senior Vice President of the Enterprise Projects Office, which is responsible for providing vision, strategy, and leadership in planning and executing OPG’s large and complex strategic capital projects such as the Darlington Refurbishment, and the safe storage and decommissioning of Pickering.

 Formerly the SVP of Nuclear Projects, Dietmar was responsible for planning and executing the mid-life refurbishment of the Darlington Nuclear Generating Station.
 He also served as SVP, Nuclear Refurbishment.

 Dietmar joined Ontario Hydro (OPG’s predecessor company) as an engineer in 1985 and proceeded to hold progressively senior positions in the Nuclear, Hydroelectric, Power Systems Operations, Energy Markets, and Information Systems divisions.

 In 1998, he served as a member on the technical panel of the Province’s electricity market design committee, and helped to design the wholesale market rules and guidelines that launched Ontario’s open electricity market.

 In 1999, Dietmar was appointed to the position of Vice President, Commercial Systems where he was responsible for establishing the commercial infrastructure that enabled OPG to successfully compete in deregulated electricity markets.
 He also oversaw OPG’s preparations for the opening of Ontario’s electricity market.

 In 2000, Dietmar was appointed to the position of Chief Information Officer, and led the transition of OPG’s internal information systems group to an outsourced services partnership.

-In 2008, he was appointed to the position of Senior Vice President, Inspection, Maintenance & Commercial Services where he was responsible for providing specialized inspection and maintenance services to support the safe and reliable operation of OPG’s and Bruce Power’s nuclear generating fleets, as well as the management of OPG’s heavy water services and isotope sales businesses.
+In 2008, he was appointed to the position of Senior Vice President, Inspection, Maintenance & Commercial Services where he was responsible for providing specialized nuclear reactor inspection and maintenance services to support the safe and reliable operation of OPG’s and Bruce Power’s nuclear generating fleets, as well as the management of OPG’s heavy water services and isotope sales businesses.

 Dietmar has a Bachelor of Applied Science Degree in Honours Electrical Engineering from the University of Waterloo and he is a Professional Engineer in Ontario.